Offering an affordable, custom website for the budget-conscious small to medium size business.

 Visit my other site at the Cheap Ad Agency and see many, many samples of work I've performed in a wide variety of categories and read the free articles I've written to help you navigate down a lot of bumpy advertising avenues.
 I am truly your One Man Advertising Department.
 Barry

 ©2008 All rights reserved. www.Siteenstein.com / owned and operated by Barry Stuart Lee, Inc. / Built in EverWeb

 visit our sister site at CheapAdAgency.com for total graphic services

-So, if you want someone who 'gets it' when you try to explain what you're looking for and you need patient guidance, not an arrogant attitude, I'm your guy.
+So, if you want someone who 'gets it' when you explain what you're looking for and you need patient guidance, not an arrogant attitude, I'm your guy.

-You'll find a complete summary of my prices in the comprehensive four point explanation below.
-After reading it all, if you still have any questions, please don't hesitate to ever call or email me.
+You'll find a complete summary of my basic prices in the comprehensive five point explanation below.
+If questions linger after you've read it, please don't hesitate to call or email me.
 Consultation is always free for as long as you need it.

-In fact, if you're still on the fence about creating a website at all, you might want to take a few more minutes and read my short column entitled: Free Guide To Planning Your Website.
+In fact, if you're still on the fence about creating a website at all, you might want to take a few more minutes and read my column entitled: "A Guide To Planning Your Website" on the next page.